dulimarta/spherical-easel/docs/tools/measurement.md

 :::
 ::: tool-description
-Creates a slider or adjust the value of an existing non-animated slider.
+Creates a slider or adjust the value of an existing slider.

 ::: tool-details